gcombrinck/jest-slow-test-reporter/README.md

 module.exports = {
   verbose: false,
   reporters: [
-    ['jest-slow-test-reporter', {"output": "path/to/file", "numTests": 8, "warnOnSlowerThan": 300, "color": true}]
+    ['jest-slow-test-reporter', {"outputFile": "path/to/file", "numTests": 8, "warnOnSlowerThan": 300, "color": true}]
   ]
 };
 ```

-output: path to save output file
+outputFile: path to save output file.<br/>
-numTests: controls how many slow tests to print.
+numTests: controls how many slow tests to print.<br/>
-warnOnSlowerThan: will warn when a test exceeds this time in milliseconds.
+warnOnSlowerThan: will warn when a test exceeds this time in milliseconds.<br/>
-color: will make the warnOnSlowerThan warning messages print in red
+color: will make the warnOnSlowerThan warning messages print in red.<br/>